mjacquot1/personal_website/README.md

 13. Why do some recreation photos not enlarge?
 14. Buy Iportfolio template
 15. - [x] Add filters to skills
-16. Cache elements
+16. - [] Cache elements
 17. Test traffic volume capabilities
-18. Determine webpage size
+18. Determine webpage size in memory
 19. Deploy to AWS with terraform
 20. Add clear Github link
 21. Make emailing asynchronous
 22. - [x] Make a way to replace a words  with an anchor tags.
 23. - Create resume_lines_skill function to restrict what is saved in json
-24. - [] Make javascript highlight relevant experience
+24. - [x] Make javascript highlight relevant experience
 24. Clean up text
 25. Add functions to change display_order in database
 26. Add something talking more about how the website is dynamically loaded
+27. Add boot instructions to readme
+28. Add views to flowchart

 <!--